 Some individuals may find that the Gaviota runs narrower than they would like in the toe box, which may be uncomfortable.

 - Midfoot H-frame

 - Some people may find that the shoe runs narrow in the toe box and midsole

 4. Brooks Launch GTS 8

-This shoe is classified by Brooks as a support shoe, not a stability shoe, due to its lightweight design.
+The Launch GTS 8 is classified by Brooks as a support shoe, not a stability shoe, due to its lightweight design.
 But it does have Brooks’ GuideRails support technology to prevent the foot from excessive sideways movement.

 The Launch uses Brooks’ classic BioMoGo DNA foam with rebounding rubber, so you get firmness without sacrificing comfort.
-It’s also quite lightweight, which makes the Launch excellent for those looking for a fast ride.
+It’s also quite lightweight, which makes the Launch GTS excellent for those looking for a fast ride.

 The newly-renovated engineered mesh upper and flat laces are designed to prevent hot spots and chafing on the bridge of your foot.
 They run slightly large and you may be better off ordering half a size smaller than usual.

 - BioMoGo DNA and rebounding rubber midsole

 - GuideRails support technology